jn89b/rst_ME400/tutorial_1/tutorial_1.md

   - Fly 15m to the left then fly back to the start
   - Fly 15m backwards then fly back to the start
   - Increase altitude by 10 meters
-- Take a screenshoyour waypoints that you have programmed in addition take a screenshot of your quadcopter conducting the waypoint navigation
+- Take a screenshot of your waypoints that you have programmed in addition take a screenshot of your quadcopter conducting the waypoint navigation
 - Save the flight log of flight test
 - Qualatatively, how well did the quadcopter follow these waypoints?